 Searching for accommodation independently is also possible.
 You'll find a large selection of listings and useful info on online property search platforms.

-Top tip: The LOI is unique to Singapore, so it's good to understand it.
+Top tip: The LOI is unique to Singapore.
 It's a formal notice that a prospective tenant gives to a landlord showing their interest in renting the property, along with a deposit.
 It also outlines the basic rental terms of the lease.

 Planning long term?
 There are special rules when it comes to foreigners buying property in Singapore.